dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse:
 * multithreading lock - lock based on thread
-* file lock - lock based on process (so multiple thread can access same file, no locking here) Don't confuse:
+* file lock - lock based on process (so multiple thread can access same file, no locking here)
+    * exclusive lock - write lock, prevent all other operations including read
+    * shared lock - read lock, more then one process can read, yet while reading no writes are possible Don't confuse:
 * array of bytes `byte[] arr = new byte[100];` - just simple array of bytes
 * byte buffer `ByteBuffer buf = ByteBuffer.allocate(10);` - have more methods to manipulate with bytes.
 You can also wrap array of bytes: `ByteBuffer buf = ByteBuffer.wrap(new byte[100]);`